eliasdejong/viperlith/docs/ARCHITECTURE.md

 ### Practically Cheating: Brotli Compression
 One of the reputes against sending full-page replacements over the network is: "But what about bandwidth?".

 Brotli is a compression algorithm similar to GZip or ZStandard, which is available by default in most browsers.
 It supports **streaming compression**, meaning we can compress HTTP responses "continuously" as they arrive.
 Crucially, the **compression context persists as long as a given response**.
 Meaning any data we send in a response can refer back and de-duplicate anything that came before it.
-Notice how well this synergizes with Datastar's encouraged use of Server Sent Events and long-lived responses.
+Notice how well this synergizes with Datastar's encouraged use of Server-Sent Events and long-lived responses.
 Under the hood, this uses HTTP/1.1's [Chunked Transfer Coding](https://en.wikipedia.org/wiki/Chunked_transfer_encoding) or more efficient mechanisms for data streaming in HTTP/2.

 An HTTP SSE response is kept open and we keep streaming HTML over it to the client.
 In practice, even when continuously re-sending the entire HTML page, no extra bytes are transmitted over the wire unless something changes.
 Over time, the bandwidth converges on only the *delta* of the page content.
 Idiomorph ensures we only touch the DOM where necessary when the content arrives.